OldSneerJaw/synctos/README.md

 Each document type is specified as an object with the following properties:

 * `channels`: (required) The [channels](http://developer.couchbase.com/documentation/mobile/current/develop/guides/sync-gateway/channels/index.html) to assign to documents of this type.
-Defined as an object with required `view`, `add`, `replace` and `remove` properties, each of which may be either an array of channel names or a single channel name as a string.
+Defined as an object with required `view`, `add`, `replace` and `remove` properties, each of which determines which channel(s) are required to authorize the corresponding action.
+Each entry may be either an array of channel names or a single channel name as a string.
 For example:

 ```
     channels: {